bluesillybeard/zig-interface/readme.md

     - [DONE-ish] Wide pointer / Rust style (the only option at the moment)
     - C++ style
     - struct of function pointers / C style
-- integration with Zig package managers (I won't add this myself as I always use a git submodule, feel free to make a poll request.)
+- integration with Zig package managers (I won't add this myself as I always use a git submodule, feel free to make a pull request.)
 - proper documentation system using a github wiki
 - CI/CD

 ## Contributing

 I am a fairly busy person who values their time, so I won't develop this library much more than I need for my own projects.
-I will accept poll requests though, so they are very highly appreciated.
+I will accept pull requests though, so they are very highly appreciated.

 Try to keep it one bugfix / feature per PR, and if you're adding new features please save me some work and document the new functions / types.